The Courier-Mail

 The Courier-Mail was founded in 1846 as the Moreton Bay Courier, and in 1864 was renamed the Brisbane Courier before merging with The Daily Mail (Brisbane) to become The Courier-Mail, serving Brisbane and the state of Queensland.

 MoAD and the Courtyard Cafe are open.
-Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 The Courier-Mail was founded in 1846 as the Moreton Bay Courier, and in 1864 was renamed the Brisbane Courier before merging with The Daily Mail (Brisbane) to become The Courier-Mail, serving Brisbane and the state of Queensland.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.
+Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased people.

-© Copyright 2025 Museum of Australian Democracy at Old Parliament House Privacy Statement
+© Copyright 2026 Museum of Australian Democracy at Old Parliament House Privacy Statement